0xM1cx/Obsidian-Notes/Networking/VLANs.md

 ### TL;DR
 - VLANs are configured on switches on a **per-interface** basis.
 - VLANs **logically** separate end hosts at Layer 2.
+- Switches do not forward traffic directly between hosts in different VLANs even if the two host communicating are on the same subnet.
+- VLANs 1, 1002-1005 exist by default and **cannot be deleted**
+- When setting up a VLAN you must the ports must be set as access ports with **switchport mode access** command.
+An access port is a switchport which belongs to a single VLAN, and usually connects to end hosts like PCs

 ## Why do we need VLANs?
 ![[Pasted image 20220712233352.png]]